The new monument will be built across the street from the Canadian War Museum in Ottawa

 —The Honourable Lawrence MacAulay, Minister of Veterans Affairs and Associate Minister of National Defence

 Veterans, families of the fallen, Canadian Armed Forces members, other key stakeholders and the public will be invited to review the finalists' proposals before a design is chosen.
 This will occur in spring/summer 2021.

-The Monument is scheduled to be completed in fall 2023.
+The Monument is scheduled to be completed by 2024.

 SOURCE Canadian Heritage

 For further information: (media only), please contact: Camille Gagné-Raynauld, Press Secretary, Office of the Minister of Canadian Heritage, [email protected]; Media Relations, Canadian Heritage, 819-994-9101, 1-866-569-6155, [email protected]; Media Relations, Veterans Affairs Canada, 613-992-7468, [email protected]; Cameron McNeill, Press Secretary, Office of the Minister of Veterans Affairs, [email protected]